RVirmoors/fred-arditti/README.md

 ## Input section

 For testing purposes, we can load a 4-track multichannel wave file.
-In the performance patch, the waveform display will likely be hidden away.

 For performance, the first 4 analog inputs will be used (activate "audio in").

-"monitor" sends the inputs straight to the Stereo Out, will be off in performance.
+"monitor" sends the inputs straight to the Stereo Out.
+Should be off in performance.

-"calibration mode" sends the actively followed track to the Stereo Out.

 ## Score following